 Argentina - Exchange Rate (average of period)

 The Argentine peso plunged in August, due to the unexpectedly resounding victory of Macri’s rival, Peronist candidate Alberto Fernández, in primary elections held on 11 August.
-On 6 September, the currency traded at a record-low 28.94 ARS per USD.
-The result represented a steep 16.5% weakening over the same day of the previous month.
+On 6 September, the currency traded at 41.84 ARS per USD, which represented a 7.4% appreciation over the same day of the previous month.
 Nevertheless, the peso lost broadly a third of its value compared to the same day last year and was 10.4% lower than at the beginning of the year.

 Argentina - Exchange Rate (aop) Data